Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 </div>
 </details>

-### 6. Enable 2 factor authentication on all important accounts (email, financial, personal data)
+### 6. Enable 2 factor authentication on all important accounts

 #### The Short

-Passwords get stolen, add another layer of security.
+Passwords get stolen, add another layer of security by setting up 2FA on all important accounts (email, financial, personal data).

 <details><summary>The Details</summary>
 <div class="details-highlight">